thejsway/thejsway/manuscript/chapter01.md

 console.log("Goodbye!");
 ```

 During execution, the commented-out lines no longer produce results.
-As we hoped, they weren't executed.
+As we hoped, they weren’t executed.

 ![Execution result](images/chapter01-02.png)